How to Start An Online Boutique – A necessity for established boutiques & a good place to start for newcomers

 Sources and Links:

 Most, if not all boutiques these days have their own custom online store to coincide with their physical boutique.
 It’s a great way to market your store, establish legitimacy and make some extra income.
 But can it be more?
 I think if you're without the resources to start a brick and mortar store going online is a great opportunity to start up a boutique business.

 Right now is the only time in history where someone can feasibly start a business without having to throw down a big capital investment in a building, racks, inventory, etc. In fact in today’s tablet/phone crazy and social media obsessed society many people are having more success opening an online boutique versus a brick and mortar store.
 And it comes down to one reason and one word, overhead.
 The cost for starting your online store is extremely low and to show you just what kind of overhead you will be dealing with when starting your online boutique lets get straight into the numbers.

 You have many options these days to build a strong aesthetic and highly functional website.
 All of the companies below will get you on the right path to laying down the foundation of your virtual boutique.

-My favorite companies that I have personal experience with are:
+My favorite companies that I have personal experience with in order are:

 Firstly, all three sites are highly trustworthy and have over a decade of experience serving online retailers.

 I first started out learning Yahoo’s platform many years ago and really loved the easy system and product inventory control but it was only later when I tried Volusion and Shopify that I realized how easy a website could be to build.
 That is great news if you are not tech savvy!

 Numbers wise, a domain host company like Volusion can hook you up with a custom look for around $150 with no start up fees, then you’re going to be paying a monthly plan of 39.00 a month to keep the website up and running.
 They have professional and advanced plans that go from 80/month to 300/month but from my experience the basic plan is all you need to start making money.